stat545ubc-2021/NatalieB_mini_data_analysis/Milestone.2/mini-data-analysis-deliverable-2.md

-I’ve decided to continue with the questions *Is body mass influenced by acclimation temperature?*and *Which acclimation temperature yielded fish with the highest thermal tolerance?*
+I’ve decided to continue with the questions *Is body mass influenced by acclimation temperature?*and *Which acclimation temperature yielded fish with the highest thermal tolerance?* The dataset that I’ll be using is CTmax\_swim\_Fry\_tidy, where I’ve removed the unnecessary columns of data and empty cells.

 ``` r
 #1.
 In order to further tidy my data, I'm first going to remove the columns that don't have any relevant variables.